 Anyone unfamiliar with the industry is going to see it as super glamorous.
-All that travel, extravagance, lavish sexy parties, colorful and eccentric creative characters Oh and the drama of it all.
+All that travel, extravagance, lavish sexy parties, colourful and eccentric creative characters, and the drama of it all.

-For those really working in it at tailors dummy and pattern blocks the experience is something very different leading many to experience serious damage to mental health.
+For those really working in it at tailors dummy and pattern blocks, the experience is very different, leading many to experience serious mental health damage.

 Then there's the heavy diary commitments for fashion weeks and one-off PR events that require round-the-clock availability and commitment.
 Be there or else.

 Sleep deprivation caused by long hours, late nights, unexpected chaos and supply issues will ultimately take its toll.

 After years in the business, a career in fashion can eat away at your work-life balance and undermine relationships, health, and happiness.